cigdemselli/OT_technicaltask/README.md

 # OT_technicaltask
-This R script is to query the Open Targets REST API to get association_score.overall for a given target or disease id.
+This R script is to query the Open Targets REST API to get association_score.overall for a given target (gene Ensembl id) or disease (EFO id).

 Running script without any parameters will give an error.
 Please provide a target_id such as ENSG00000146648 or disease_id such as EFO_0000616.